azorkai/ultimate_twitter_tool/README.md

 - **Safe Mode**: Human‑like random delays to reduce rate‑limit risk.
 - **Favorites (Profiles)**: Save profiles to a local list and open them quickly from the popup.
 - **Engage (Experimental)**: Configure an engagement type and max actions, open a relevant feed, and dispatch a start event (WIP).
+- **Ad Blocker (New)**: Blocks promoted ads on X with three modes — Remove, Message, or Chill (replaces ads with cute cat photos).
+Optional floating panel with ON/OFF and a live counter.
 - **Keyboard navigation**: Use `←` / `→` to switch popup pages.
 Minimal paginator with dots and arrows.
 - **Privacy‑first**: No external servers; only uses Chrome storage.